 We also know that the new PS5 controller will use haptic feedback instead of a traditional Rumble.
 Wired reports that this can translate feelings of the track in Gran Turismo and moving through water to the thumbsticks.
 We also know that there is a better speaker in the controller and developers and adjust the resistance of the triggers to change the tension throughout the game.

 The PS5 is also capable of supporting 8K graphics.
-While there aren’t that many 8K TVs out there yet, this will downscale to 4K and even 1080P like current consoles can.
-This is a future proofing feature that will likely pay off in the long run, but it could be very expensive on day one.
+While there aren’t that many 8K TVs out there yet, this will downscale to 4K and even 1080P as current consoles can.
+This is a future-proofing feature that will likely pay off in the long run, but it could be very expensive on day one.

-We don’t have any details on the potential PS5 price, but with the confirmed information, do not expect it to be cheap.
-With all of this in mind, this is why you should wait for the PS5, and why you should go ahead and buy a PS4 or PS4 Pro in 2019.
+With all of this in mind, this is why you should wait for the PS5, and why you should go ahead and buy a PS4 or PS4 Pro in 2020.